-The Seafarers' International Union (SIU) and the Canadian Maritime Union, a unit of Unifor (formerly Canadian Autoworkers Union) represent our unlicensed employees.
-The collective bargaining agreement with one bargaining unit of the SIU expired July 31, 2013 and bargaining has not yet commenced, the other agreements will expire on March 31, 2015 and May 31, 2016.
+The Seafarers' International Union (SIU) and the Canadian Maritime Union, a unit of Unifor, represent our unlicensed employees.
+The collective bargaining agreement with one bargaining unit of the SIU expired July 31, 2013 and bargaining is underway to renew the agreement.
+The other agreements with unlicensed employees will expire on March 31, 2015 and May 31, 2016.